 Indoor water use is considered essential for health, so while you cannot stop using water altogether, you can use it more efficiently though your appliances and behavior changes.

 Toilets are the highest consumer of water inside, around 30% of household water usage.
 High-efficiency toilets (HETs) use 1.28 gallons per flush (gpf) or less, and can save 4,000 gallons per year.
 Look for WaterSense labeled models when replacing yours.
 Toilets purchased and installed since 1996 are already efficient toilets, using 1.6 gpf, which is the current standard set by the EPA.

-High-efficiency, front-loading clothes washers use 35% to 55% less water, 50% less energy, and less detergent and are gentler on clothes.
+High-efficiency, front-loading clothes washers use 35 percent to 55 percent less water, 50 percent less energy, and less detergent and are gentler on clothes.

 Hot water on demand systems are growing in popularity.
 While they do not actually save much water, they do reduce energy costs, as the hot water is not heated 24-hours a day, but only when it is needed.
 Look for an Energy Star model if you opt to install one at your property.